glasnt/talks/2019_10_PyGotham.podium/slides.md

 ???
 this isn't a talk about "the one true way" to deploy your app

+This talk doesn't give specific answers, mostly, but describes the ecosystem

 This talk is diving into the complexities of deployment, in essense

 ---